getbraincloud/examples-unity/MCP_SETUP.md

 claude mcp add unity-mcp -s local -- <relay-command> --mcp
 ```

-Unity builds a separate relay per platform and architecture, so there's no single path to
+Unity builds a separate relay per platform and architecture, so the path isn't the same on
-paste.
-The **Example Configuration** box at the bottom of the Unity MCP Server settings page
-shows the exact command for your machine — copy `command` from there, or use **Locate Server**
+every machine (on Apple Silicon it's `~/.unity/relay/relay_mac_arm64.app/…`).
+The simplest way
+to get the exact command is to let **Configure** write the `unity-mcp` entry, then copy its
+`command` and `args` (the relay path plus `--mcp`) before you rescope it; the **Locate Server**
-to reveal it on disk.
-After rescoping, the settings page may report `Not Configured` (it only
+button also reveals the relay on disk.
+After rescoping to local, the settings page may still
-reads user scope) even though the server works; pressing **Configure** again restores the
+show the client as not configured even though it works — pressing **Configure** again re-adds
-user-scope entry.
+the user-scope entry.

 ## Troubleshooting